 - Leave your bags and books, close the doors behind you and go out the nearest exit;

-- Evacuate the building in silence to the designated area outside school premises;
+- Evacuate the building in silence to the designated area outside the school premises;

 - Line up in register order in silence with your form group and wait for your form tutor to check your presence;